-Objective 1: Members will be steered to appropriate utilization of services by their PCPs and the CMOs so that improvements will be documented in ER visit rates, utilization management rates and other metrics for the adult and the child populations compared with the CY 2014 rates as reported in June of 2020 based on CY 2019 data.
+Objective 1: Improve member's appropriate utilization of services so that improvements will be documented in ER visit rates and utilization management rates for the adult and the child populations compared with the CY 2014 rates as reported in June of 2020 based on CY 2019 data.

-Strategy 1: Reduce ER visits for ambulatory sensitive conditions
+Strategy 1: Reduce ER visits for ambulatory sensitive conditions Interventions:

-- 1. The GF and GF 360° CMOs are to ensure each member is assigned to a medical home - 2.
-Educate FFS providers and members about the availability of preventive health services and primary care access for Medicaid adult members - 3.
+- 1. Ensure the GF and GF 360° CMOs assign each member to a medical home. - 2.
+Educate FFS providers and members about the availability of preventive health services and primary care access for Medicaid adult and child members. - 3.
 Ensure that DCH, the GF and GF 360° CMOs educate their members on the appropriate use of primary care services through the effective implementation of the CMS Living Well Initiative's materials with assistance from the DCH Communications Unit. - 4.
-Maintain an Avoidable ER Use performance improvement project for the GF program - 5.
-Collaborate with the GF and GF 360° CMOs to ensure incentives are in place to encourage the establishment of patient centered medical homes
+Maintain an Avoidable ER Use performance improvement project for the GF program.

+5. Collaborate with the GF and GF 360° CMOs to ensure incentives are in place to encourage the establishment of patient centered medical homes.